quchen/voron/buildlog.md

 ![](pictures/2022-10-31_11_octopus-with-drivers.jpg)

-The gap in the drivers line is because motor 2 (0-based indexing) has two slots, so I’ve skipped motor 2.2 and only used 2.1. **Note:** I later found out this was a incorrect, it is corrected in a later step!
+The gap in the drivers line is because motor 2 (0-based indexing) has two slots, so I’ve skipped motor 2.2 and only used 2.1. **Note from the future:** thsi was incorrect, and fixed a later step!
 There are 8 driver slots for 8 drivers, but there are 9 motor slots, and the driver in position 2 of 7 (0-based) has two motor slots that can be driven by the same driver.
 It is valid wiring, looks awkward, and would at least not fry the board if done this way.

 This step took me around 20min, but I also watched a video on how to assemble the heatbed which I still have to add, bringing the electrical part to 3h, with a total build time of 17h15m.

-## Wiring AC, part 1
+## Wiring AC, part 1 (1h15m)

 Wiring is a pain!
 I spent 1h15m on trying to figure out the pieces of shit UK clamps, only to realize that I bought Wago clamps for exactly the same purpose.